 Project: Pro-bono design work for the Veterans for Bernie activist group.

-Approach: Highlight Bernie Sanders' enthusiastic grassroots support among America's veterans using a memorable social media campaign that allowed the personality, words, and patriotism of each veteran-supporter shine.
+Approach: Highlight Bernie Sanders' enthusiastic grassroots support among America's veterans using a memorable social media campaign that allowed the personality, words, and patriotism of each veteran-supporter to shine.

 See the entire set: https://vetsforbernie2016.tumblr.com/